saeflobor/WingMan_OOC1_Project/README.md

 A client can sign up for the application.
 Can check availability of flats, vehicles and food.
 A client can rent them and do payment for them.

+If a client opens the application, the person will see a sign up option where they have to submit there personal information along with banking information.
+The client can see the availibity of rent and will get a option to book it.
+Then it will take the client to a confirmation window where he has to give his user info and confirmation about booking the flat.
+Same goes for the Vehicles and food.

+The admin panel has a login Option.
+The admin can see his users information.
+He has the option to add and delete flat and vehicles.
+He can also edit the application information.

 ## Running the app